wetterheidi/upper_winds_open_meteo/README.md

 ## Features
 - **Interactive Map**:
-  - Built with Leaflet, offering OpenStreetMap and OpenTopoMap base layers.
+  - Built with Leaflet, offering multiple base layers: OpenStreetMap, OpenTopoMap, Esri Satellite, Esri Street, and Esri Topo.
-  - Click to pin a location and fetch weather data, with a marker showing latitude, longitude, and altitude.
+  - Click or drag a marker to pin a location and fetch weather data, displaying latitude, longitude, and altitude in customizable formats (Decimal Degrees, DMS, MGRS).
+  - Includes a scale control (metric and imperial units) in the bottom-left corner.
 - **Weather Data**:
   - Fetches hourly upper-level data (wind speed, direction, temperature, humidity) for multiple pressure levels from OpenMeteo.
   - Supports surface data (2m temperature, 10m wind) and pressure levels from 1000 hPa to 200 hPa.